 Mix well or blend in blender.
 Chill for a few hours or overnight for best results.
 Spread about ¼ cup of batter in a nonstick pan over medium/low heat.
 You want a very thin layer.
 Flip over like a pancake (I use a wooded spoon or chopstick) once it starts to set up.
 Let the crepe cook a little longer until desired doneness.
 Add toppings.
 These can be made and frozen or kept in the refrigerator for days (even the batter keeps for a few days)…so enjoy for breakfast, lunch or dessert!

 I remember one of the first times I had a giant crepe.
 I was living in Seattle, WA at the time and had a work trip up in Vancouver, Canada.
 It was such a fun weekend trip.
-We took the train up to this city through the beautiful Northwest.
-I was delighted and enchanted with Vancouver.
-To me, and this was in the early 2000’s, it was similar to Seattle but had a different cultural feel.
+We took the train up to Vancouver through the beautiful Pacific Northwest.
+I was delighted and enchanted with that beautiful city.
+To me, this was in the early 2000’s, it seemed so similar to Seattle but had a different cultural feel.
 It’s hard to put my finger on the differences- but they were there.
 One of the cultural treats I enjoyed, that I had never had before, was a dessert shop that made giant crepes.
 I had never seen anything like these large skillets that a few amazing skilled crepe makers spread with batter.
 The batter would be smoothed-over with little wooden flat “rakes” and before you knew it they are wrapping them up with goodies like Nutella and strawberries…so fun.
 I went home and learned how to make my own.
 My sister-in-law used her friend Gabrielle’s recipe and passed it along to me.
 It worked great and I’ve never looked back.